richardslab/EXWAS_pipeline/README.md

   * Other required programs (plink, tabix, etc) are listed in proj_config_template.yml
   * Python packages required will be specified via the CONDA environment

+## General Notes
+  * Making conda environment on first run will take time.
+As long as the conda cache is not deleted, the environment will not be made again.
+  * For all steps in the pipeline, as long as the log files are not deleted, the steps will be skipped.
+    * **Notes** this also means that if the log files are moved from default location or renamed, the steps will be re-ran and files will be overwritten.
+  * Remember to set this flag to *bcftools_param_set_id* 0 to use the original IDs in the VCF file.
+    * if set to 1, then the annotation files will be using the modified SNP id that is chr:pos:ref:alt **after left alignment**.
+Needs to take extra step to ensure this modified ID matches your ExWAS input data if using this flag.

 ## Citations
 If you use Exwas_pipeline for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.